-High specification adhesives & laminated core construction gives rise to a new era in production technology.
-Bringing quality controlled production of Hardwood, Oak and Pine veneered doors into the modern age.
+High specification adhesives & laminated core construction gives rise to a new era in production technology, bringing quality controlled production of Hardwood and Oak veneered doors into the modern age.

 Protecting the environment and ecosystems

-This evolving technology now makes it possible for the average house owner to afford high class doors such as White Oak, Hardwood and selected Pine doors at a minimal price.
+This evolving technology now makes it possible for the average house owner to afford high class doors such as White Oak or Hardwood at a minimal price.

 All this while maintaining low cost and effective forest management, Yet still providing those in the the Forestry Industry with Employment.

 We believe that any ethical company would now have moved to using engineered timber in their manufacture as it maximises timber yield from the available resources and reduces the impact on natural ecosystems.

 Engineering of the core provides extra stability and cost effective products with minimum waste.